Making the Kracie Popin’ Cookin’ Donuts Kit

 I set out my materials, and my assistant and I got to work.

-First, we had to cut the tray into four pieces.
+- First, we had to cut the tray into four pieces.
 There are lines on the box and on the tray indicating where to cut.
 You are basically separating the tray into small mixing bowls.
-The section for the molds stay together along with the two sections for mixing the frosting.
+The section for the molds stays together, along with the two sections for mixing the frosting.
 The large mixing tray is cut into its own piece.
 The small measuring cup is separated from the other pieces as well.

 Note: There are two chocolate packets.
 The chocolate dough packet will be the same size as the yellow dough packet.

 My kit came with a red and blue packet for frosting.